Hands Across the Sea - Annie Bayliss 1887 ~ God Save The Queen ~ Soie d'Alger Thread Kit

 Full Kit Options:

-Includes linen of choice + 1 skein of Soie d'Alger thread, Printed Chart Booklet and 2 Tapestry Size 26 Needles (Gift with Purchase + Free Shipping)
+- 37 ct option for 1 strand: Includes linen of choice + 1 skein of Soie d'Alger threads, Printed Chart Booklet and 2 Tapestry Size 26 Needles (Gift with Purchase)

 Note, if full kit (thread+linen+chart) is purchased and shipping is charged >> we will refund the difference.
 We have a limitation on our website.
 Please contact us if you have any questions.